Code-Institute-Submissions/the_appleshop/README.md

 * Create a repository on Github

-* Deploying to the github branch is done by adding all files to stage by
+* Deploying to the github branch is done by adding all files to stage by using

     git add .

 * providing a commit message

     git commit -m 'my commit'

 * and push content to server

     git push -u origin master

 * In order to deploy this project to the web, please create an account at https://heroku.com/ and create an app with a unique name, region Europe.
 Write down the provided url for later call to run the project.